-This work was composed at a time when the Middle Eastern refugee crisis was at its height in 2016-17.
-A vast chunk of humanity was forced to flee their homes and face further perils in the quest for safety and freedom.
-Perhaps for the first time I found it almost impossible to compose, living in a world of such unprecedented carnage and terror.
-Mesmerized by the extreme state of the real world, it must seem that all art must fail.
-What music could I possibly write in response to this?
-Does poetry become silent after a holocaust?
+This work was composed at the height of the Syrian refugee crisis in 2016-17.
+A vast chunk of humanity was forced to ee their homes and face further perils in the quest for safety.
+Bearing witness to this ‘human ow’, I found it challenging to write any music at all, living in a world of such unprecedented carnage and terror.

 I chose not to remain silent, but to start with something very remote, taking as my point of departure the music of the birds of New Zealand, a parallel and very distant world of beauty and innocence, a world of nature that reminded me of transcendent possibilities, removed from the refugee crisis.
 The players of the string quartet respond to this bird music in empathy and protest and through their music I hear the cry of our fellow human beings craving safety in war zones, craving compassion, and pleading for humanity.
 The hashtag #Peace refers to the e orts of #Muhammed_Najem and #raghad to draw international attention to their plight ithe siege of the city of Ghouta.
 East Syria.